In the real world, some events can said to be uncertain, death of the dear one brings a lot of responsibility to the second-hand command of the house.

 - Discontinued or Closed Business.

-All the option are very clear, in the current scenario select ‘Legal Heir’ and click Proceed.
+All the options are very clear, in the current scenario select ‘Legal Heir’ and click Proceed.

 Step 5: Click Proceed and you have to inject some details of Deceased and details of Bank account of the Legal Heir.